alessandroroli/Data-Analytics-Portfolio/README.md

 **Season and League Analysis:** Determined the number of unique seasons and analyzed matches played by each league per season.
 **BMI Analysis:** Created a PlayerBMI table, analyzed players' BMI, and filtered for optimal BMI values.
 **Team Performance Analysis:** Identified teams with the highest total number of goals in recent seasons and across different seasons.

-sql_queries/: Directory containing all SQL queries used for analysis.
-schema_design/: Lucidchart schema diagrams.
-data_analysis/: Analysis reports and insights derived from the queries.
-dataset/: Original CSV files used in the project.